drhagen/parsita/docs/contributing.md

 ## Code quality

-Parsita uses Black, isort, and Flake8 to do ensure a minimum standard of code quality.
+Parsita uses Black, isort, and Flake8 to ensure a minimum standard of code quality.
 The code quality commands are encapsulated with Nox:

 ```shell
 nox -e black